WW-FL: Secure and Private Large-Scale Federated Learning: Introduction

-\paragraph{Our Contributions} In this paper, we address all of the issues outlined above in a unified framework called~\FLname that enables private and robust distributed machine learning at scale.
-Our framework is based on a novel abstraction that also captures existing regular and hierarchical~FL architectures in a~\emph{hybrid} manner.
-One key property of~\FLname is that we achieve~\emph{complete model privacy}.
+In this paper, we initiate a discussion on novel approaches towards secure and private large-scale~(cross-device) federated learning to address the challenges outlined above.
+Towards this goal, we propose a unified framework called~\enquote{worldwide-FL}~(\FLname).
+Our framework is based on a novel abstraction that also captures existing hierarchical~FL architectures in a~\emph{hybrid} manner as visualized in~Fig.~\ref{fig:worldwide} and detailed in~\secref{sec:framework-abstraction}.

-Briefly, in our framework, FL participants use secret-sharing techniques to securely outsource training data to~\emph{distributed training clusters} that are based on~MPC.
-The participants then might leave and only sporadically return to provide more training data -- this makes our framework robust against real-world issues such as drop-outs, requires no interaction between clients, and relieves resource-constraint~(mobile or edge) devices from significant workload.
-The trained models are then aggregated across all training clusters using one or multiple levels of distributed aggregators.
+Briefly, in \FLname, clients use secret-sharing to securely outsource training data to distributed~\emph{cluster servers} based on~MPC.
+The clients then can leave and return sporadically to provide more training data -- this makes our framework robust against real-world issues like drop-outs, requires no interaction between clients, and resource-constrained~(mobile or edge) devices only have very little \mbox{workload}.
+The models trained by the cluster servers with~MPC-based~PPML techniques are then aggregated across training clusters using one or multiple levels of distributed aggregators.
 For secure distributed aggregation, we again utilize~MPC.
-Note that after aggregation, models are not publicly released but in secret-shared form handed back to training clusters for the next training iteration.
-After training is completed, known secure inference protocols can be used to allow private queries~\cite{EPRINT:MWCB22} in a controlled~(potentially rate-limited) way.
-This architecture design addresses issues~P2 and~P3.
+After aggregation, models are not converted to plaintext but are returned to the training clusters for the next training iteration in secret-shared form.
+When training is completed, known secure inference protocols can be used to allow private queries~\cite{NgC23,EPRINT:MWCB22} in a controlled~(potentially rate-limited) way.
+Our architecture addresses issues with single aggregators by relying on a \emph{distributed aggregator} and notably achieves~\emph{global model privacy} due to a novel combination of~FL with~PPML techniques.

-We observe that a neat property of our framework is the strictly limited attack surface: malicious participants are restricted to data-poisoning attacks as there is no possibility to access and manipulate the model itself.
-We show experimentally that state-of-the-art data-poisoning attacks in the suggested hierarchical configuration are less effective than in plain~FL.
-Furthermore, we implement and evaluate different robust aggregation schemes to further mitigate the effect of such attacks; for this, we additionally propose new heuristics that improve the efficiency for the corresponding~MPC implementation.
-This addresses issue~P1.
+We observe that a unique property of our framework is the strictly limited attack surface: similar to~PPML, malicious clients are restricted to weaker data-poisoning attacks as there is no possibility to access and manipulate the model itself.
+As defending against data poisoning in~PPML is highly non-trivial, we show that state-of-the-art data-poisoning attacks in the suggested hierarchical configuration are less effective than in plain~FL.
+Furthermore, we consider different robust aggregation schemes to further mitigate the effect of such attacks.
+For this, we additionally propose new heuristics that improve the efficiency in~MPC.
+Specifically, we propose a lightweight variant of the~\enquote{Trimmed Mean}~\cite{ICML:YinCRB18} defense for our setting with only data-poisoning attacks.